Docker ARG, ENV and .env - a Complete Guide

 - env_var_name=another_value

-It’s the same as the above method.
-The only difference is, you don’t provide a value, but just name the variable.
-This will make Docker access the current value in the host environment and pass it on to the container.
+Similar to the above, but worth pointing out.
+You provide the variable name, but leave out the value.
+This will make Docker look up the current value in the host environment and pass it on to the container.

 $ docker run -e env_var_name alpine env